Gaven Reefs

 The Gaven Reefs, also known as the Burgos Reefs (Mga Bahura ng Burgos), is a group of two reefs in the Tizard Bank of the Spratly Islands in the South China Sea.
 The two individual reefs are known as Nánxūn Jiāo (南薰礁) and Xīnán Jiāo (西南礁) in Mandarin, and Đá Ga Ven and Đá Lạc in Vietnamese).

 They are occupied and controlled by China (PRC) as part of Sansha, and claimed by Taiwan (ROC), the Philippines and Vietnam.
 They have a supply platform and a reef fortress.

 The northern reef (Nánxūn Jiāo) comprises 86 ha and its highest point is 1.9 m above sea level.
 The southern reef (Xīnán Jiāo) comprises 67 ha.
 Since 2014, north reef has been subject to significant reclamation activities.

 Geographical features

-On 12 July 2016, the tribunal of the Permanent Court of Arbitration concluded that for purposes of Article 121(3) of the Convention, the high-tide features at Gaven Reef (North) are rocks that cannot sustain human habitation or economic life of their own and accordingly shall be entitled to 12 nm of territorial sea measured from its baseline but have no exclusive economic zone or continental shelf.
+On 12 July 2016, the tribunal of the Permanent Court of Arbitration concluded that for purposes of Article 121(3) of the Convention, the high-tide features at Gaven Reef (North) are rocks that cannot sustain human habitation or economic life of their own and accordingly shall be entitled to 12 nmi of territorial sea measured from its baseline but have no exclusive economic zone or continental shelf.
 PCA also concluded that the features at Gaven Reef (South) are, or in their natural condition were, exposed at low tide and submerged at high tide and are, accordingly low-tide elevations that do not generate entitlement to a territorial sea, exclusive economic zone or continental shelf.